AndrewDamico/Viper/_sources/docs/Hardware.md

 :width: 600px
 :align: center
 ```
-*the VIPER Parmenides showing its screen and camera image at night*
+*the VIPER Parmenides II Prototype showing its screen and camera image at night (Neural Compute Stick not pictured*

 The VIPER (Parmenides) consists of:
 * the Raspberry Pi 4+ single board computer with 8 GB of onboard memory.